OliAltF4/Wasserpegel-Rhein-Bonn/README.md

 ### Set the token as an Environment Variable

-For the bot to work locally or in a Docker container,Hallo
+For the bot to work locally or in a Docker container, you need to configure the token as an environment variable named TELEGRAM_TOKEN.

+    -Local Development: Add the following line to your terminal or .env file: export TELEGRAM_TOKEN="your-bot-token"

+    Replace your-bot-token with the token provided by BotFather.
+    If using a .env file, install a library like python-dotenv and load the variables in the script: from dotenv import load_dotenv
+    load_dotenv()

+    -Running in Docker: When running the bot in a Docker container, pass the token as an environment variable: docker run -e TELEGRAM_TOKEN="your-bot-token" your-docker-image